Foundation

 This huge time lapse in the publishing of the third and fourth Foundation book will prove interesting.
 Through these thirty years not only has the author changed, but the world has also changed much.
 Technology has developed, and the main idea of a world in which psychohistory, or the ability to read minds and use the knowledge of such to predict the future has also had somewhat developed.
 Hence, I am interested about what the fourth, fifth, sixth and seventh book will contain that might be different to the trilogy.

-Asimov’s ideas are interesting in another way that they are somewhat reasonable while still are imagination.
-Technologies such as intersteller travel through hyperspacial jumps, and everyday technology using nuclear power seems to be accomplishable in the reasonable future, but are still important and possibly hard degrees of technology to reach.
+Asimov's ideas are interesting in another way that they are somewhat reasonable while still are imagination.
+Technologies such as interstellar travel through hyperspatial jumps, and everyday technology using nuclear power seems to be accomplishable in the reasonable future, but are still important and possibly hard degrees of technology to reach.

 The perception of body language has long been a profession in which many masters have existed.
 It may well be that such perception is related more to mental rather than physical aspects, since small movements are instinctual and are direct results of ideas and emotions, while language may be deceptive.